-Sustainably sourced teak is extremely hard to get nowadays, so this FSC certified tropical hardwood is a great substitute.
+Sustainably sourced teak is extremely hard to get nowadays because of deforestation and illegal logging in Myanmar, so since iroko is a common FSC certified tropical hardwood it makes a great substitute.
 It works beautifully to complement a mid-century or vintage Scandinavian look with its dense, flecked grain and warm honey tones.

 The golden tones of iroko soften the minimal style of our designs, giving them a warm, natural character.
 The colour varies from light summery gold to a deep, warm bronze, and will darken with age, taking on a rusty brown hue.
 It has a shine in the grain, giving it a slightly iridescent, light reflecting quality.